foundit/elasticsearch-transport-module-example/Readme.md

-# Found Elasticsearch Transport client example
+# Found Elasticsearch Transport Module example

 To run the example use ``mvn exec:java``: